 Q: Do all collaborators on the project need to be listed in the budget?
-What if they provide inkind contributions?
+What if they are providing in-kind contributions?

 A: Yes, all collaborators or any key personnel should have a completed biographical sketch and be listed in the budget and budget justification, even if they are providing in-kind contributions.
 This includes mentors for fellowship applicants.